Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Drain potatoes in a sieve set over a bowl and pat them dry with paper towels.
 Measure and reserve 1/4 cup of the potato water.
 Puree the potatoes through a food mill set over a bowl, or mash them with the back of a fork.
 You should have about 1 cup of puree.

 - When the reserved potato water has cooled to lukewarm (110°F to 115°F), pour it into a shallow bowl.
-Add yeast and 1 teaspoon of the sugar and let mixture rest for 2-3 minutes, then stir well.
+Add yeast and 1 teaspoon of the sugar and let the mixture rest for 2 to 3 minutes, then stir well.
 Set the bowl in a warm, draft-free place (such as an unlighted oven) for 5 minutes, or until the yeast bubbles and the mixture almost doubles in volume.

 - With a large spoon, mix the ingredients together and stir until the dough is smooth and can be gathered into a soft ball.